“Wisdom is knowing the right path to take…integrity is taking it.”

 1. Make a list of role models and stories: Create a list of the people in your life who you think exemplify honesty and integrity.
 It may include someone in your immediate circle such as a family member, a friend, or a known figure from mainstream culture or history.
 There are plenty of exceptional people to choose from: Abraham Lincoln, Mahatma Gandhi, Nelson Mandela or Eleanor Roosevelt (just to name a few).
 These individuals stood by their beliefs in the face of oppression.
 Their stories of bravery and courage can serve as a reminder of the virtues that lie within us.

 2. Set standards for your behavior: Setting personal standards for our behavior requires that we define ways to hold ourselves accountable for our actions and decisions.
 Be specific about your standards.
 For example, instead of stating a rule such as, ‘always telling the truth to my partner’, use a more clearly defined version like, ‘always being transparent with my partner about my whereabouts and activities so that he/she feels secure, safe, and loved.’
-Remember that if you want to attract honest people into your life, you need to demonstrate this trait in your own character.
-If you repeatedly act dishonestly, you can be sure that the people around you will reflect that same behavior towards you.
+If you want to attract honest people into your life, you need to demonstrate this trait in your own character.
+When you’re repeatedly dishonest, you can be sure that the people around you will reflect that same behavior towards you.